 Niagara on the Lake Hydro Inc

-FIT Process
+Feed-In Tariff (FIT) Process

-Complete and return an ‘NOTL Hydro Generation Application’ form.
+The customer shall complete and return a ‘NOTL Hydro Generation Application’ form.

-NOTL Hydro will review the Application and reply within 15 days via email to provide the pre-FIT consultation connection details required to apply with the IESO (Independent Electricity System Operator), or advise that there is not sufficient capacity on the applicable feeder.
+NOTL Hydro will review the Application and reply within 15 business days by email to provide the pre-FIT consultation connection details required to apply with the IESO (Independent Electricity System Operator), or advise that there is not sufficient capacity on the applicable feeder.
 Do not proceed with an IESO Application prior to receiving this email.

-If your project is determined by the IESO to be capacity allocation exempt it will proceed directly to a conditional FIT contract and no TAT or DAT is required (see next step).
+If your project is determined by the IESO to be capacity allocation exempt it will proceed directly to a conditional FIT contract and no Transmission Availability Test (TAT) or Distribution Availability Test (DAT) is required (see next step).

-If your project is not capacity allocation exempt the IESO will require the Transmission Availability Test (TAT) and/or the Distribution Availability Test (DAT).
+If your project is not capacity allocation exempt the IESO will require the TAT and/or the DAT.
 This will determine if the project can be readily connected and be issued a FIT contract.

 Customers must apply for a Connection Impact Assessment (CIA) through NOTL Hydro to determine available capacity and the impact of this project on our distribution system.